Back

 Elective Units

-ICTCYS606Evaluate an organisation’s compliance with cyber security standards and law
+ICTCYS606Evaluate an organisation’s compliance with relevant cyber security standards and law

 ICTCYS608Perform cyber security risk assessments